galaxyproject/galaxy-hub/content/community/coc/index.md

 ### Reporting

-If you are being harassed by a member of the Galaxy Community, notice that someone else is being harassed, or have any other concerns, please contact the [Galaxy CoC Committee](#the-galaxy-coc-committee).
+If you are being harassed by a member of the Galaxy Community, notice that someone else is being harassed, or have any other concerns, please send a report via [this form]() that will be forwarded to the [Galaxy CoC Committee](#the-galaxy-coc-committee).
+Alternatively, you can [email the Code of Conduct Committee](mailto:code-of-conduct@lists.galaxyproject.org).
+If you are uncomfortable reporting to the Code of Conduct committee as a group, you can contact any individual committee member via email.
 If the person who is harassing you is on the team, they will recuse themselves from handling your incident.
 We will respond as promptly as we can.

+To protect volunteers from abuse and burnout, we reserve the right to reject any report we believe to have been made in bad faith.

 This code of conduct applies to Galaxy Community spaces, but if you are being harassed by a member of Galaxy Community outside our spaces, we still want to know about it.
 We will take all good-faith reports of harassment by Galaxy Community members seriously.
 This includes harassment outside our spaces and harassment that took place at any point in time.
 The abuse team reserves the right to exclude people from the Galaxy Community based on their past behavior, including behavior outside Galaxy Community spaces and behavior towards people who are not in the Galaxy Community.

-To protect volunteers from abuse and burnout, we reserve the right to reject any report we believe to have been made in bad faith.

 We will respect confidentiality requests for the purpose of protecting victims of abuse.
 At our discretion, we may publicly name a person about whom we’ve received harassment complaints, or privately warn third parties about them, if we believe that doing so will increase the safety of Galaxy Community members or the general public.
 We will not name harassment victims without their affirmative consent.